Free EXIF viewer online.

 Why doesn't my photo have GPS data?

-JPEG, PNG, HEIC, and TIFF.
-Most phone photos work out of the box.
-RAW files (CR2, NEF, ARW) work for tags exposed by the EXIF spec but may show fewer fields than the manufacturer's software.
+JPEG, PNG, HEIC (iPhone), and TIFF.
+Most phone photos and camera RAW exports work out of the box.
+RAW formats (CR2, NEF, ARW) show the tags exposed by the standard EXIF spec but may show fewer fields than the manufacturer's own software.

 Can I edit or remove EXIF data here?